-When this is the case, all you can do is hope for the best in terms of health and well-being; however, you should (discreetly) examine gift plants before introducing them to your office “garden” to make sure you are not introducing any pests.
+When this is the case, all you can do is hope for the best in health and well-being; however, you should (discreetly) examine gift plants before introducing them to your office “garden” to ensure you are not introducing any pests.

 When examining plants (either gifted or those you consider buying) look for specimens that exhibit healthy looking leaves.